Do I need an employee benefit plan audit for large pension plans?

 If the Plan qualifies as a Large Plan, it must file Schedule H to form 5500 and have the Plan audited by a qualified independent public accountant.
 If the Plan has fewer than 100 participants at the beginning of the Plan year, it will file Schedule I Small Plan with its 5500 and forego the required audit.
 If the Plan is a new Plan, then you must determine the number of participants as of the first day participants were eligible to participate in the Plan.

-Exceptions to the Audit Requirement
+Exceptions to the Employee Benefit Plan Audit Requirement

-Short Plan Year If the Plan would qualify as a large Plan and its Plan year is seven months or less, the Plan sponsor may elect to defer the audit requirement to the following Plan year.
+If the Plan would qualify as a large Plan and its Plan year is seven months or less, the Plan sponsor may elect to defer the audit requirement to the following Plan year.
 In the subsequent year, if the Plan qualifies as a small Plan, the Plan sponsor will nevertheless be required to have the Plan audited for the short Plan year.

 80 to 120 Participant Rule